science-with-sav/Sceloporus_2021_immediate_changes/README.md

 See .Rmd files for source code, and .html files for a step-by-step explanation in a cleaner format.

+What each file does:

-**"data_analysis"** includes model building/selection and figure creation.
+- **"data_analysis"** includes model building/selection and figure creation.

-**"data_wrangling"** loads in all the data, removes errors, properly formats everything, exports cleaner dataframes for use in "data_analysis", and calculates some summary statistics.
+- **"data_wrangling"** loads in all the data, removes errors, properly formats everything, exports cleaner dataframes for use in "data_analysis", and calculates some summary statistics.

-**"dead_lizards"** has all summary statistics and figures for the dead lizards opportunistically studied.
+- **"dead_lizards"** has all summary statistics and figures for the dead lizards opportunistically studied.

-**"HOBO_stats"** loads in all the HOBO logger data, selects the data collected during the study, and calculates summary statistics.
+- **"HOBO_stats"** loads in all the HOBO logger data, selects the data collected during the study, and calculates summary statistics.

 ## Results